Azure/avdaccelerator/workload/docs/citrixlzaccelerator/readme.md

 }
 ```

 The Citrix_Hosting_Connection custom role should be assigned to the Citrix_Infrastructure resource group(s) that have the Cloud Connector, Master Image or Virtual Network resources in them.
-This JSON role can be copied and pasted directly into your custom Microsoft Entra ID role.
+This JSON role can be copied and pasted directly into your custom Microsoft Entra role.

 **Citrix Machine Catalog Role**